The Must Have Essentials For Your Baby’s Arrival

 And, although the days and weeks preceding your due date are an exciting time, we understand they can also be stressful or overwhelming at times.

-So, to help make sure you’ve got your bases covered, we’ve collated our top ten essentials for your bub’s arrival.
+So, to help make sure you’ve got your bases covered, we’ve collated a baby checklist of our top ten essentials for your bub’s arrival.

-Although it may seem obvious, a solid pram can make all the difference when it comes to leaving the house during your baby’s first months.
+Although it may seem obvious, a solid pram is number one on our baby checklist.
+After all, a quality pram can make all the difference when it comes to leaving the house during your baby’s first months.

-Opt for a pram that’s agile enough to maneuver shopping centre aisles and cark parks, but sturdy enough to take on a walk.
+Opt for one that’s agile enough to maneuver shopping centre aisles and cark parks, but sturdy enough to take on a walk.